 Day One

 • Morning: Fly in and head to Bode Nashville to check in.
-From there, it’s just a short walk to brunch at Pinewood Social.
+Grab coffee and a bite at Dawn, our on-site café, before settling into your suite.

-• Evening: Head over to Patterson House, a dimly-lit, vibey bar for an excellent cocktail before grabbing dinner at Folk.
-From there, if you’re looking for a night out, head to Broadway for a quintessential bachelorette evening in Nashville.
+• Evening: Come back to Bode and pregame at Sidebar with craft cocktails and live music (Fridays and Saturdays).
+From there, if you're looking for a night out, head to Broadway for a quintessential bachelorette evening in Nashville.

 Day Two